01 of 11

 Tuesday's Not the Day to Visit If You Want to See a Show

-If you're a coaster wimp, you can always see shows at the theme park.
+If you're a coaster wimp, you can always see live shows.
 But beware: You may be dismayed if you time your visit wrong.
-The summer entertainment schedule available at the entrance gate (but not on the Six Flags New England website) will tell you where to see Six Flags New England's premier shows, which run several times daily—except Tuesday!
+The summer entertainment schedule available at the entrance gate will tell you where to see Six Flags New England's premier shows, which run several times daily—except Tuesday!
 If you're already there, and it's Tuesday, well... your entertainment options will be extremely meager.
 Call the Six Flags New England information phone number, 413-786-9300, if you want to check show schedules ahead of your visit.Continue to 10 of 11 below.

 10 of 11